Services for Faculty & Staff

-The student presents a valid Drexel ID.
+- The student presents a valid Drexel ID.

-Although the assistant's name will be recorded, he/she should never take out materials for faculty with his/her own Drexel IDs; this is because students have different borrowing periods from faculty.
-Authorization letters from faculty are valid for one academic year, and must be renewed every September.
+Although the assistant's name will be recorded, they should not take out materials for faculty with their own Drexel IDs because students have different borrowing periods from faculty.
+Authorization letters from faculty are valid for one academic year and must be renewed every September.

 The Drexel University Libraries provides services to Drexel's online learning community equivalent to those available on the physical campuses.

-To request print material within Drexel University Libraries' collection, use the Request Item option in the Summon record and select Distance Education Delivery as the pick up location.
+To request print material within Drexel University Libraries' collection, use the Request Item option in the DragonSearch record and select Distance Education Delivery as the pick up location.
 Once available, this material will be mailed to your home address.
 You can renew Drexel-owned books online.
 See more about Borrowing Policies.

 To request articles and books from other libraries, place requests through ILLiad or EZBorrow.
 Print materials from other libraries will also be mailed to your home address.